Creating a Retargeting Campaign for your E-commerce Website

 Now imagine if you could follow that potential client after they left your site, reminding through subtle ads that they should return to complete their purchase.

-That small piece of code allows you to follow your users through the web and drop hints that they should return to your site using Facebook Ads, banner ads, or Google Adwords campaigns.
+By planting an unobtrusive pixel or cookie ( usually a small piece of code ) on the browsers of people who visit your site, you can follow your users through the web and drop hints that they should return to your site using Facebook Ads, banner ads, or Google Adwords campaigns.

 Where to implement a retargeting campaign